khawka/WLC/README.md

 # WLC

-The algorith of "A new local algorithm for overlapping community detection based on clustering coefficient and common neighbour similarity" is uploaded in file WLC code.
+The algorith of "A new local algorithm for overlapping community detection based on clustering coefficient and common neighbour similarity" is uploaded in file WLC code. use the packages import networkx as nx import time
 The function WLC  inputs are: path: the path of txt file containing edges of graph
     sep : the used separator in the file of edges
  Run this function using: WLC(path, sep)